Quickstart

 Get to Know the Basics

 We provide extensive documentation on how to get the best out of Snap CD.
-To get to know the documentation, start with the basics.
+Before you continue with the rest of this quickstart guide, please read the basics.

 Start using the Terraform Provider